Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Moderate 20-49% Noticeable patches of darker skin, more frequent, and larger spots

-Severe >50% Deep, dark patches, extensive uneven skin tone
+Severe >50% Deep, dark patches, and extensive uneven skin tone

-Lupus Erythematosus Lupus Erythematosus often leads to dark spots following a red rash, especially on sun-exposed areas like the nose and cheeks, and is associated with joint pain and fatigue
+Lupus Erythematosus Autoimmune response Dark spots following a red rash on nose and cheeks Accompanied by joint pain and fatigue

-Peutz-Jeghers Syndrome Peutz-Jeghers Syndrome presents with dark spots around the mouth and fingers, which are frequently associated with gastrointestinal polyps and an increased cancer risk
+Peutz-Jeghers Syndrome Genetic condition Dark spots around mouth and fingers Associated with gastrointestinal polyps and cancer risk

-If over-the-counter products have been ineffective or your skin is at risk of complications, Monderma may recommend a personalised treatment plan.
+If over-the-counter cosmetics have been ineffective or your skin is at risk of complications, Monderma may suggest a personalised treatment plan.

 Ingredient Properties